ElifBurcuA/Automatic-License-Plate-Recognition/README.md

 # Automatic-License-Plate-Recognition

 ## About Dataset
 In this study, the <a href="https://www.kaggle.com/datasets/andrewmvd/car-plate-detection" target="_blank"> Car License Plate Detection</a> dataset was used in Kaggle.
 This dataset contains 433 images.
 It was concluded that there were unusable photographs while examining the dataset during the EDA (Exploratory Data Analysis) phase.
 With the deletion of these photos, 257 photos remained out of 433 photos.
 An additional dataset called <a href="http://www.zemris.fer.h" target="_blank">  Baza Slika</a> was used to increase the data in the dataset.
 There are 510 images in the data set, and 453 of these images were used in the project.
 After the images from the two datasets, the number of images processed in the project is 710 in jpg and png format.
+The first dataset includes license plates from different countries.
+The second dataset includes license plates predominantly from European countries.

 ## About Project